sanjP10/release/README.md

 The two subcommands for release are `validate` and `create`
 * `validate` will interrogate the latest version on the changelog file and if it exists for the repository.
-If it does exist and the commit hash provided is the same it will return a successful exit code.
+If it does exist, and the commit hash provided is the same it will return a successful exit code.
 * `create` will do the same as `validate` and if the tag does not exist it will create the tag for the commit hash provided.

 These are the flags when a provider is present